nerves-project/erlinit/README.md

 writable partition and have code that handles corruptions on it.
 Recovering from a corrupt root filesystem is harder.
 During development, though, working with a read-only root filesystem can be a pain so an alternative is to remount it read-write.
-Applications can do this, but a better approach is to update the application to reference the files in development from /tmp or a writable partition.
+Applications can do this, but another approach is to update the application to reference the files in development from /tmp or a writable partition.
 For example, the Erlang code search path can be updated at runtime to references new directories for code.
 The